Changissnz/the_problem_with_ai_exemplified__09-14-2026/README.md

 The university/college setting is quite competitive, even when peers try to be egalitarian.
 These settings, if not bureaucracy, educate future minds for bureaucracy, in large part.
 I personally was stuck in those kinds of situations.
 Impossible problems, they seemed to me, for me to solve.
 Not enough time to make good friends.
 Companionship out the door.
 Everyone is insane or something.
-There is always someone better at you at some thing.
+There is always someone better than me at some thing.
 Too many thinking heads in the same space, intellectual freedom is stressed, strained, and worn down to having to be politically correct. **This A.I. trend, to me, is cool for being a wrecking ball to consortiums of nonsense, spite, and one-upmanship in the image of omnipotent knowledge.** The materialism of the industry might be disgusting, but in the jungle of academia and get-togethers with a lot of animal traps, poisonous fruits, and psychos, the streamlined power of A.I.